 - Describe specific corrective actions that can be utilized to prevent or correct common positioning problems.

-- Explain the importance of the proper use body ergonomics for mammography positioning.
+- Recognize the importance of the proper use body ergonomics for mammography positioning.

-- Show modification in positioning techniques that will address changes in equipment and technology.
+- Identify modifications in positioning techniques that will address changes in equipment and technology.